cvdebeer/transformation_ch2/README.md

 So excited that I got this to do what I wanted to.
 It took some time, but I found the timing function that made it go around without stopping "linear!!!"

+Correction - didn't need to translate, or have a relative positions